uhop/stream-join/README.md

 // [4, null]
 ```

-The joining of items can be controlled with a function.
+The output can be controlled by a custom joining function.
 Given the setup above:

 ```js
 const s1 = new PassThrough(), s2 = new PassThrough(),